clr2of8/community/README.md

 Reportable facts are those a Prelude agent should report, usually as part of a beacon.

+* agent.name: the name given to the agent
-* agent: the absolute file path of the agent on disk
+* agent.location: the absolute file path of the agent on disk

 ## CALDERA inspired